grammyjs/website/site/docs/plugins/session.md

 If you are combining lazy sessions with multi sessions (see [above](#multi-sessions)), then each fragment of the session data will be read and written independently.
 As a result, you will be able to load your session data only partially.
+Note that you will then have to use `LazyMultiSessionFlavor` rather than `LazySessionFlavor`.

 ::: tip Plugins That Need Sessions
 Plugin developers that make use of `ctx.session` should always allow users to pass `SessionFlavor | LazySessionFlavor` and hence support both modi.